ranjiGT/Deep-Learning-Practice/README.md

-# Hitmonchan
+# Deep Learning for Data Science
-Will contain codes for DeepL, on Keras and Tensorflow
+Codes for Neural Nets, on Keras and Tensorflow